abheetsharma09/python-core-to-ds/06_Arrays_and_Dynamic_Lists/README.md

-# DSA Mastery: Engineering from the Ground Up 🚀

-This repository is a deep dive into Data Structures and Algorithms, implemented in Python.
-Rather than using built-in abstractions, the goal of this project is to implement core structures from scratch to understand memory management, pointer logic, and algorithmic efficiency.

 ## 🧠 Why Build from Scratch?
 While Python provides highly optimized built-in structures like `list`, they act as "black boxes."
 By implementing a **Dynamic Array** using the `ctypes` module, I have explored:
 - **Low-Level Memory Allocation:** How Python interacts with C-style referential arrays.